orvi-tmp/learning-c-with-pebble/chapter3.md

 Second, note that C is case-sensitive when it comes to variable names.
 This means that capital letters are considered different than lowercase letters.  `positionX` is not the same variable as `positionx`.

 It is indeed possible to use a variable without first assigning it a value.
 However, remember that variables are simply abstractions for memory words.
-The result of using a variable without initializing it is unpredictable; you get whatever was left over in memory when the program started executing.
-Most often, programmers just assume that variables are automatically initialized to zero when a program starts; it is actally best to assume that any left over data is just useless.
+The result of using a variable without initializing is an unpredictable value; you get whatever was left over in memory from the last time the memory word was used.
+Most often, programmers just assume that variables are automatically initialized to zero when a program starts; it is actually best to assume that any left over data is just useless.

 > **Different Compiler Behavior**
 >
 Sometimes, C compilers behave differently with small details like using variables without initialization.
-There have been several attempts to standardize C and compilers -- particularly the variety of open source compilers -- don't all adhere to the same standard.
+There have been several attempts to standardize C, but compilers -- particularly the variety of open source compilers -- don't all adhere to the same standard.
 In addition, standards don't always address details like variable initialization.
 This leaves compiler writers free to choose.
 So, in regard to variable initialization, most compilers do not automatically initialize variables, but some do.
 Make sure you check your compiler before you rely on this behavior.

 ### Data Types ###

-Variables have two important properties: what *values* they can take on and what *operations* can be done to them.
+Variables have two important properties: what *values* can be assigned to them and what *operations* can be done to them.
 Together, these two properties are called a *data type*.
 Every variable used in a C program must have a data type.

 Consider the example code below: